 The next figure shows the chart of a student who is counting his urges to hurt himself.
 The student is able to use charts in discussions with his or her treatment team, in order to get feedback on progress.
 Students may also meet in small groups to work on a social skills curriculum, and also to work on anger management.

-8. Minimize or eliminate the use of psychotropic medication.
+8. Minimize or eliminate the use of antipsychotic medication.

-If a student is on psychotropic medications when he or she enrolls at JRC, he or she may be weaned off the medications, under the guidance of a psychiatrist.
+If a student is on antipsychotic medications when he or she enrolls at JRC, he or she may be weaned off the medications, under the guidance of a psychiatrist.

 The purpose of doing so is to avoid toxic, undesirable, and sometimes permanently disabling effects of medications, and to allow the student to start becoming responsible for his or her own behaviors and self-management, without feeling out of control or deadened by the drugs.
 Also, as medications are not able to be focused on a single, or specific, behavior, they affect the entire being of the individual; by contrast, behavioral procedures can be precisely focused on a specific behavior.

-In some cases, continuation or reintroduction of psychotropic medication to an individual’s treatment program may be deemed necessary as an adjunct to JRC’s behavioral treatment program.
+In some cases, continuation or reintroduction of antipsychotic medication to an individual’s treatment program may be deemed necessary as an adjunct to JRC’s behavioral treatment program.